-Ann Pickren, President, OnSolve
+Ann Pickren, Chief Market Development Officer, OnSolve

 With the 2019-2020 school year underway, college and university decision-makers are focused not only on fostering a productive learning environment, but also keeping students, faculty and staff safe amidst an increasingly complex threat landscape.